amjadgoldev/amtestrepo/README.md

 Sometimes upload stucks due to timeout

   - Refresh page
-  - click on  "Upload Missing Files" button (check whicg files are now downloaded)
+  - click on  "Upload Missing Files" button (check which files missing i.e not downloaded )
-  - Select Releases with missing file
+  - Select Releases which are missing (in case no file is missing then "it means compress or upload process failed" then select one release)
   - Submit Generate Zip File  (this download only selected compress and upload Aspose.Total_dll_only.zip)

 ### Creating chapters